 NEVER SEND CASH IN THE MAIL.
 Delivery Services is not responsible for cash sent through USPS mail.

 Please allow enough time for letters/packages to arrive after ordering or mailing.

 If an item is of extreme importance and you are shipping it via USPS, please use some form of tracking media to ensure it was delivered such as Express, signature confirmation, registered or certified.
 Signature confirmation is the least expensive way to do this.

 Accountable items have assigned tracking numbers on the incoming letter/package.
-UH Postal Services logs in all accountable items and obtains your son or daughter’s signature upon delivery.
+Delivery Services logs in all accountable items and obtains your son or daughter’s signature upon delivery.

 DHL, UPS and FedEx automatically assign each piece a unique tracking number and insurance for the first $100 at no additional charge.

 Do not over insure.
 The USPS and other carriers will only pay the actual value of an item, not the insured/declared value.